smthussain/noughts-and-crosses/README.md

 Feature Specification
 ---------------------
 * play a game of tic-tac-toe between two computer players
-* display the game board at the start of the game and ensure it is updated after everymove
+* display the game board at the start of the game and ensure it is updated after every move
 * prompt the user to begin the game
 * make random moves by each player
 * pause for one second before updating the game board between moves